 The honor student who has earned the highest GPA after completing all graduation requirements, who has been enrolled continuously in a public school in grades 9 through 12 OR has transferred at least 15 academic credits from an accredited public, private, or parochial school, AND has been in an Ozark Mountain high school for any portion of four consecutive semesters shall be the valedictorian of his/her graduating class.
 The salutatorian shall be the honor graduate who meets the same criteria but has the second highest GPA

-In case of an exact tie in all honor students with the tied rank will be awarded the honor.
+In case of an exact tie in class rank for either valedictorian or salutatorian, all honor students with the tied rank will be awarded the honor.